complexphoton/MESTI.m/examples/2d_reflection_matrix_Gaussian_beams/README.md

 % Step 1: Generate the list of E^in(x=x_f, y).
 % Here, y.' is an ny-by-1 column vector, and y_f is a 1-by-M_in row vector.
 % So, y.' - y_f is an ny-by-M_in matrix by implicit expansion.
-% Then, E_f is an ny-by-M_in matrix whos m-th column is the cross section
+% Then, E_f is an ny-by-M_in matrix whose m-th column is the cross section
 % of the m-th Gaussian beam at x = x_f.
 E_f = exp(-(y.' - y_f).^2/(w_0^2)); % size(E_f) = [ny, M_in]